zdravkov/kendo-docs/api/web/color.md

 the currently selected color.

 If one argument is given, it selects the new color and updates the UI.
-This does not trigger the “change” event.
+This does not trigger the "change" event.

 #### Parameters